Mozambique is my new favourite country.

-Does that sound like a country you’d want to visit?
-Yeah, me neither.
+Does that sound like a safe and wonderful country you’d want to visit?

 So, why did I go?
-Well, mostly because I’d already paid for my flights and didn’t want to lose money on them.
-But also because I love getting to show the reality of places around the world.
-And in amongst the horror stories I found online, there were just as many gushing reports of life-changing trips in a beautiful country full of welcoming locals.
+Because I love getting to show the reality of misunderstood places around the world.
+And in amongst the horror stories I found online, there were gushing reports of life-changing trips in a beautiful country full of welcoming locals.

 So I went, and you know what?
 I felt just as safe in Mozambique as I do in many places in the world.
-I wandered on the beaches on my own and only ran into locals who wanted to show me around.
+I wandered on the beaches on my own and only ran into locals who wanted to make friends and show me around.
 I carried my camera and my phone in a bag and took photos and wasn’t mugged.
 It’s all anecdotal, sure, but I didn’t feel like I was travelling in some kind of dangerous, lawless country.
-I felt safe and welcomed in Mozambique — it felt no different to wandering around in Southeast Asia.
+I felt safe and welcomed in Mozambique — it felt no different to wandering around in Southeast Asia, for example.

 I learned a valuable lesson here, in not believing everything you read about a place, and the importance of checking it out with your own eyes before making a judgment.
 Don’t let the fear-mongering online put you off visiting Mozambique — I felt less safe in South Africa, which is a place most people wouldn’t have any qualms about visiting.